carlosaenz26/ETL-twiter/README.md

 # SQL

-9 queries are developed to achive insights of colombian electric market
+9 queries are developed to achive insights of colombian electric market which can be found in SQL.pgsql file